sarahforzley/universal-docs/getting-started/docker.md

 ### Building a Custom Container

-In some cases, you may wish to build more features, modify, or hardcode Environment Variables into your container.
+If you wish to build more features, modify, or hardcode Environment Variables into your container, then create a `Dockerfile`

-For that, you will need to Create a `Dockerfile`

 > _**NOTE:**_ Dockerfiles' are case-sensitive and must start with a capital 'D'.

-To create a Docker image that can persist the Universal data, you can create a dockerfile like the one below.
+To create a Docker image that can persist the Universal data, create a dockerfile like the one below.

 This Dockerfile exposes port 5000, creates a /data volume, sets configuration environment variables to store the Universal repository and database in the volume and then sets the Universal.Server as the entry point to the container.